intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 {{HTML}} is an example of this sort of design.

-In protocols where there are many participants that might generate messages based on data from other participants some flexibility might contribute to resilience of the system.
+In protocols where there are many participants that might generate messages based on data from other participants, some flexibility might contribute to resilience of the system.
 A routing protocol is a good example of where this might be necessary.